CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 ```
 This will prompt you to go to a website to log in.
 A browser window will open automatically if you have one set up.
 CFA VAP WSL2 setups don't have a browser set up by default, so you may need to click on or copy paste the link you see in the terminal into a browser you open manually.
 In the browser, log in with your `@ext.cdc.gov` account when prompted.
 Once you have logged in, you can return to the command prompt.

+#### Credential handling
+The batch `setup_job.py` and `setup_pool.py` scripts require you to:
+- Be within the `ext.cdc.gov` subdomain (typically via working on the CFA VAP).
+- Be logged into an Azure account with access to the `cfa-predict` Azure keyvault.
+- Be logged into an Azure account with privileges to create pools, jobs, and tasks on within the default batch account specified in that keyvault.

+Provided all of that is true, the pool creation and job creation scripts should run succesfully without need for further authentication or configuration on your part.
+If you encounter authentication or privileges errors and have checked the above conditions, speak to a CFA Predict technical administrator.

 #### Python
 You will need a working installation of Python 3.
 Install it with: